zifeng-kang/jhu-dissertation-mwe/README.md

   }
 ```

-which will run `pdflatex` and `bibtex` as many times as necessary to properly compile the file with references, TOC, appendices and so forth.
-Synctex is incorporated as well.
+which will run `pdflatex` and `biber` (or `bibtex`) as many times as necessary to properly compile the file with references, a table of contents, appendices and so forth. `Synctex` is incorporated as well.
 Finally, the current directory and subdirectory `text/` are cleaned of superfluous files, while reporting the time elapsed at the end.

 As single commands, this looks like

 ```
-time latexmk -pdf -pdflatex='pdflatex -file-line-error -synctex=1' main latexmk -c rm *.bbl pdfa.xmpi text/*.aux
+time latexmk -pdf -pdflatex='pdflatex -file-line-error -synctex=1' mwe latexmk -c rm *.bbl pdfa.xmpi text/*.aux
 ```